Greg Joseph

 Capra eventually directed some 20 films for Cohn’s Columbia Pictures, nine movies alone in his first year, which Cohn later recognized as the period when films made by his studio — which had largely identified as part of Hollywood’s ragamuffin “Poverty Row” — were now being recognized for their quality.

 The first sound film Capra directed, “The Younger Generation” in 1929, was about a Jewish immigrant who grows up in the ghetto of New York.
 The influence of Capra’s own life in the film was unmistakable, although he would later claim otherwise.
-Yet the film undeniably set the tome for his future films, and the concept of rising above one’s circumstances while maintaining dignity and hope became a staple of his work.
+Yet the film undeniably set the tone for his future films, and the concept of rising above one’s circumstances while maintaining dignity and hope became a staple of his work.

-Capra, visibly moved by their affection for movies, especially his, at one point looked at them and intoned, his voice catching as he held a bit of celluloid up to the light, “You know, I love film.
+Capra, visibly moved by their affection for movies, especially his own, at one point looked at them and intoned, his voice catching as he held a bit of celluloid up to the light, “You know, I love film.
 I love everything about it.
 I even love the way it feels in my hands.”

 Frank Capra on the cover of the Aug.
 8, 1938, TIME magazine, at the height of his career.
 During the 1930s, he won three Academy Awards for Best Director out of six nominations and scored three other Oscar wins from nine nominations in other categories.
 His films during that period included “It Happened One Night” (1934), “Mr. Deeds Goes to Town” (1936), “You Can’t Take It with You” (1938) and “Mr. Smith Goes to Washington” (1939).
 By 1938, he had won three Best Director Oscars.